TheOdinProject/curriculum/web_development_101/command_line_basics.md

 * What is the command line?
 * How do you open it on your computer?
 * How can you navigate into a particular file directory?
-  - Where will `cd` on it's own navigate you to?
+  - Where will `cd` on its own navigate you to?
   - Where will `cd ..` navigate you to?
 * How can you display the name of the directory you are currently in?
 * How can you display the contents of the directory you are currently in?